Alaska King Crab

 In preparation for this dive

-in order that I will surviv
+in order that I will survive

 Resignedly, after a couple snarky remarks regarding the flashlight, the snorkel is stuck back in the mouth and I roll over on my belly, beginning a series of deep breaths while toying with the light.
 Chuckling to myself again, thinking about those two characters out there in the blizzard, wiping cold water off their mugs.
 Cozy in my suit, the zipper survived the abuse, the suit is warm and not leaking much.
 As usual, I’m confident I have the better job than those on deck; for myself, it has always been that way.